whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-07-Oui-Please-Vol-2-2-Joie-De-Vivre-Subscription-Box-Review-Coupon.md

 The lace is actually on the backside of this panty and it will surely make your bottom look extra sexy ;)

-And on top of that, it also has the blue swarovski crystals!
+And on top of that, it also has the blue Swarovski crystals!
 Aaaaahhhh, I'm so so happy I got this!

 <br>